NachoColl/blockchain-web-services/docs/index.md

 To interact with Blockchain(s) you need fuel.

-Calling a simple Ethereum Smart Contract operation may cost 12 USD today, but maybe in a few days, it goes down to 5 or up to 20 USD.
-The best option is to exchange as close as possible to your blockchain call.
+Calling a simple Ethereum Smart Contract operation may cost 12 USD today, but maybe in a few days' it goes down to 5 or up to 20 USD, so the best option is to exchange as close as possible to your blockchain call.
 Blockchain Web Services uses that approach.

 <p align="center">
   <img src="img/Real-TimeFees.svg" />